mido-ahmed/Facetcher-App/README.md

 # Project Structure

 ```
-├──  android
+├──  android - This folder contains the main Android application code with the Gradle wrapper file.
-|    └── app/ - This folder contains the main Android application code.
+|    └── app/
-|    └── gradle/wrapper/ - This folder contains the Gradle wrapper and related files.
+|    └── gradle/wrapper/
 │
 │
 ├──  assets/fonts/ - This folder contains the fonts used in the app.
 │
 │
-├──  ios
+├──  ios - This folder contains the Flutter engine code for the app on iOS.
-│    └── Flutter/ - This folder contains the Flutter engine code that is used to build and run the app on iOS.
+│    └── Flutter/
-|    └── Runner/ - This folder contains the main iOS application code, resources, and configurations.
+|    └── Runner/
 │
 │
 ├──  lang - This folder contains the languages used in the app.